thanley11/angular-gulp-workflow/README.md

 + Add proxy information to .bowerrc, .npmrc, .gitconfig, etc.
 + `npm install`
 	* Might need to select option `2` for Angular 1.3.12
-	* Also, usually need to edit manifest.js in vendor folder, but it is filled out this time!
+	* Also, usually need to edit `vendor/manifest.js` but it is filled out this time!
 This is so Gulp can gather the filepaths to vendor (bower) files.
 	* This will run a `bower install` automatically
 + `gulp`
 +  Deploy to production with `gulp production`